Library: Policy

 (2) When the relative or kin is interested, determined to have protective capacities, and appears to be suitable for placement, the CW specialist refers the relative to foster care to complete the assessment process, per OAC 340:75-7.

-(3) When the relative or kin is not interested in placement or is determined to be inappropriate, the CW specialist assesses the level of involvement the relative is willing to provide and obtains information about other relatives or kin that was not provided by the parent.
+(3) When the relative or kin is not interested in placement or is determined to be inappropriate, the CW specialist assesses the level of involvement the relative is willing to provide and obtains information about other relatives or kin that the parent did not provide.

 (4) When the relative lives out-of-state, the CW specialist pursues possible placement, per OAC 340:75-1-86, Interstate Compact on the Placement of Children.

-(1) brings a copy of Form 04KI046E, Connections Worksheet, to each meeting with a parent or child and engages with them to explore additional relatives or kin.
+(1) brings a copy of Form 04MP015S, Important People in the Child's Life, to each meeting with a parent or child and engages with them to explore additional relatives or kin;

 (2) reviews existing case records including, but not limited to: